Leicester Lions: Previous teams

 The team for 2013 was announced, subject to BSPA approval, on 25 November 2012.
 Nieminen, Bjerre, Graversen, Nielsen, and Blackbird were joined by Kevin Doolan and Adam Roynon.
 An injury to Roynon after only one match for the Lions saw the return of Magnus Karlsson to the team.
 Despite scoring at over a point above his starting average, Blackbird was allowed to leave for Scunthorpe Scorpions in May after the signing of Robert Branford.
 Later that month, Nielsen lost his place to Alex Edberg.
 Branford was replaced by James Sarjeant in July and with two league matches to go Sarjeant and the injured Nieminen were replaced by Simon Nielsen and Linus Eklof.
-The team failed to reach the playoffs, finishing in seventh position in the league.